google/security-research/kernelctf/rules.md

 ## Program change notifications and communication

 We announce major program changes on [Google's Security Blog](https://security.googleblog.com/), but we may change minor, mostly technical details (like steps in the submission process) by changing this page and announcing the change on our [#kernelctf-announcements](https://discord.gg/AjGJ3acF2e) Discord channel.

+If you have any question regarding kernelCTF, feel free to ask on the [#kernelctf](https://discord.gg/A3qZcyaZ69) Discord channel.

 ## Non-kernel vulnerabilities